KXEW

-KXEW (1600 kHz) is a commercial AM radio station licensed to South Tucson, Arizona, and broadcasting to the Tucson metropolitan area.
-KXEW airs a Tejano music format and is owned by iHeartMedia, Inc. Its studios are north of downtown Tucson along North Oracle Road.
-It is known as "Radio Tejano 1600."
+KXEW (1600 AM) is a commercial radio station licensed to South Tucson, Arizona, United States, and broadcasting to the Tucson metropolitan area.
+KXEW airs a Tejano music format known as "Radio Tejano 1600" and is owned by iHeartMedia, Inc. Its studios are located north of downtown Tucson along North Oracle Road.

-KXEW is powered at 1,000 watts.
-By day, its signal is non-directional.
-But at night, to protect other stations on 1600 AM, it uses a directional antenna with a two-tower array.
-The transmitter is on West El Puente Lane near South Santa Cruz Lane in Tucson.
+KXEW's transmitter is on West El Puente Lane near South Santa Cruz Lane in Tucson.